Appointments as Director of Graduate Studies

 Printed on: .
 Please go to http://policy.umn.edu for the most current version of the Policy or related document.

-- Every graduate program must have a director of graduate studies, appointed by the collegiate dean on the Twin Cities campus or chief academic officer (or designee) on a coordinate campus after consultation with program faculty.
+- Every graduate program must have a director of graduate studies, appointed by the collegiate dean on the Twin Cities campus or chief academic officer (or designee) on a system campus after consultation with program faculty.
 For all-University programs, a director of graduate studies must be provided on each campus on which a program is offered.

 - A tenured or tenure-track faculty member with an earned doctorate or designated equivalent in an appropriate field from an accredited institution is eligible to serve as director of graduate studies.